Hermanus FynArts Festival 2018 – the Highlights

 THE ART GALLERY

-It was time to go back to the Art Gallery and take some photos of the work by the four Artists I wanted to tell you about.
+It was time to go back to the Art Gallery and take some photos of the work of the four Artists I wanted to tell you about.

 Erna Dry works in Ceramics, Pencil (can’t call what she does sketches) works of Art.
 They are so intricately drawn and in perfect scale.
 She also paints.
 How I wish I had the pleasure of meeting her and hearing about her journey as an Artist.